blambeau/phd/writing/NOTES.md

   * 2.6.3 Tester and property automata

-    * Accepting states vs. non-accepting states has not be introduced graphically (double-circle)
+    * The graphical distinction between accepting and non-accepting states has not be introduced (double-circle)

   * 2.7 Model Synthesis Revisited